aehash/aehash/README.md

 - 👋 Hi, I’m @aehash
 - 👀 I’m interested in all sorts of web technologies
 - 🌱 I’m currently learning vue.js and react
-- 💞️ I’m looking to collaborate on entrepreneurial projects
+- 💞️ I’m looking to collaborate on entrepreneurial projects and solving world problems through technology.
 - 📫 How to reach me ...

 <!---